-What many view as the next paradigm shift for mobile technology -- the onset of "5G" -- has set the tech community abuzz with its hype and possibilities, but some experts say don't get too excited about 5G just yet.
+What many view as the next paradigm shift for mobile technology -- the onset of "5G" -- has set the tech community abuzz with its hype and possibilities.

 "Every generation adds a thing," Joire said.
 "5G just explodes that to a whole new dimension."